Non-descriptive links

 Examples of issues in DfE

-Below are some examples of common issues with links and how to avoid them.
+Below are examples of common issues with links and how to avoid them.

 Repetitive links